Resources for Helping in an Emotional Crisis

 If you are unsure and are looking for guidance during our regular business hours of Monday through Friday 8:30 a.m. - 4:30 p.m., please consult with the Health and Wellness Center at (585) 385-8280 and ask to speak to the director/crisis counselor on call.

-The Office of Safety and Security is a resource for after hours and can be contacted at (585) 385-8025.
+The Office of Safety and Security is a resource for after-hours and can be contacted at (585) 385-8025.

-Ways to Help a Student in Crisis
+Ways to Help Someone in Crisis

 • Be specific regarding the behavior that concerns you.